-Geographically, the North American region is projected to hold a substantial share in the market which is primarily attributed to the fact that the presence of well-established companies across different industry verticals support the high demand for wellness programs and initiatives.
+Geographically, the North American region is projected to hold a substantial share in the market which is primarily attributed to the fact that the presence of well-established companies across different industry verticals supports the high demand for wellness programs and initiatives.
 Moreover, as per the data from the U.S Department of Health and Human Services, in 2017, around half of all U.S. worksites offered some type of health promotion or wellness program.
-Almost 30% of worksites offered some type of program to address physical activity, fitness, or sedentary behavior, 17 percent of worksites offered a program to address obesity or weight management, and 19% offered a program to help employees stop using tobacco products.
-However, on the other hand, the growth of SMEs and inclining focus of companies in some of the emerging economies of the Asia Pacific region such as India, China, and South Korea among others are projected to bolster the market growth in the region in the near future.
+Almost 30% of worksites offered some type of program to address physical activity, fitness, or sedentary behaviour, 17 percent of worksites offered a program to address obesity or weight management, and 19% offered a program to help employees stop using tobacco products.
+However, on the other hand, the growth of SMEs and the inclining focus of companies in some of the emerging economies of the Asia Pacific region such as India, China, and South Korea among others are projected to bolster the market growth in the region in the near future.

-Prominent/major key market players in the global corporate wellness market include CompPsych Corporation, EXOS, and Vitality, and Virgin Pulse among others.
+Prominent/major key market players in the global corporate wellness market include CompPsych Corporation, EXOS, Vitality, and Virgin Pulse among others.
 The players in the global corporate wellness market are implementing various growth strategies to gain a competitive advantage over their competitors in this market.
 Major market players in the market have been covered along with their relative competitive strategies and the report also mentions recent deals and investments of different market players over the last few years.
 The company profiles section details the business overview, financial performance (public companies) for the past few years, key products and services being offered along with the recent deals and investments of these important players in the global corporate wellness market.

-|Market size value in 2020||US$45.564 billion|
+|Market Size Value in 2020||US$45.564 billion|

-|Market size value in 2026||US$62.531 billion|
+|Market Size Value in 2026||US$62.531 billion|

 |Growth Rate||CAGR of 5.42% from 2020 to 2026|